“Active recall” means “learning by answering questions,” and it’s a highly interactive, enjoyable and effective way to

 JAPANESE AUDIO FLASHCARD LESSONS (JAFL)

 After completing my third Japanese audio course, I needed to find another course that would allow me to continue my study of the language.
-Not finding anything suitable, I started working on my own interactive audio lessons with the help of my wife, who is a native of Kyushu in Japan.
+Not finding anything suitable, I started working on my own interactive audio lessons with the help of my wife Noriko, who is a native of Kyushu in Japan.

-JAFL lessons come with a complete transcript, which you can print and carry with you.
-The transcript is completely customizable.
+Unlike the Pimsleur audio lessons, these JAFL lessons come with a complete transcript, which you can print and carry with you.
+The transcript includes both Japanese text and romaji, and it is completely customizable.
 If you think of new mnemonics while you are using these Japanese lessons, you may add them to the transcript for future use.

 Next, read Page 2.
 Advantages of JAFL Lessons

 Or look at some of the other pages on this site: